 This was the first race weekend for Dunlop’s new D211 GP-A spec tire, which replaces the previous D209 GP-A. Rapp welcomed the improved grip of the new Buffalo, New York-built tire, though he was quick to note that the Ducati is much different than the Yamaha YZF-R6 he rode last year.
 “The way the Ducati puts power down is easier on the tire,” he said.
 “The first seven laps or so were pretty good.
 After that, the tire started to get a little bit of movement.
 There’s always room for improvement, but I think they’re better.”

-Third isn’t first, but Rapp feels the Latus effort is headed in the right direction.
-“This was one of the best days we’ve had here in a long time,” he said.
-“If we can keep [George] happy and motivated, thinking this a worthwhile cause, that’s a good thing.
-If I keep getting on the podium, he’ll be happy.”
+Third isn't first, but Rapp feels the Latus effort is headed in the right direction.
+"This was one of the best days we've had here in a long time," he said.
+"If we can keep happy and motivated, thinking this a worthwhile cause, that's a good thing.
+If I keep getting on the podium, he'll be happy."